for Veterans and the Public

 - Fixed-dose combinations combine the most commonly prescribed doses of 2 or more medications into a single pill.

-Juluca is a combination of Tivicay, an integrase inhibitor, and Edurant, a nonnucleoside reverse transcriptase inhibitor.
+Dolutegravir + rilpivirine (Juluca) is a combination of dolutegravir, an integrase inhibitor, and rilpivirine, a nonnucleoside reverse transcriptase inhibitor.
 Integrase inhibitors work by blocking an enzyme (HIV integrase) that the virus needs in order to make more virus.
-Nonucleoside reverse transcriptase inhibitors prevent HIV from using a differrent enzyme (reverse transcriptase) to make copies of itself.
+Nonucleoside reverse transcriptase inhibitors prevent HIV from using a different enzyme (reverse transcriptase) to make copies of itself.

 Bring a printout of this page to discuss with your doctor during your next visit.
 List your questions at the bottom of the page.